digitalocean/container-blueprints/DOKS-wordpress/README.md

 pvc-d3f0c597-69ba-4710-bd7d-ed29ce41ce04   5Gi        RWO            Delete           Bound    openebs/nfs-pvc-b505c0af-e6ab-4623-8ad1-1bad784261d5   do-block-storage            23m
 ```

-You can also create additional pod replicas to demonstrate the capabilities of the NFS provisioner by opening the `values.yaml` file and adding the: `replicaCount` line set to the number of desired replicas.
+You can also create additional pods to demonstrate the capabilities of the NFS provisioner by opening the `(values.yaml)` file, and add the `replicaCount` line set to the number of desired replicas.

 ```yaml
 ...